fareen341/Django-notes/README.md

 </pre>

-2)App Level: recommended
+2)App Level: recommended<br>
+instead of giving all urls in one file, give urls in every app:<br>
+Advantages of giving urls for each app are application reusability, redable format, reduce code complexity.<br>
 <pre>
-instead of giving all urls in one file, give urls in every app:
-Advantages of giving urls for each app are application reusability, redable format, reduce code complexity.

 Step 1:create urls.py in every app and import the path, views For firstApp: from django.urls import path